Deta-Cold/delta-firmware/docs/python/show-text.md

-# Displaying text screens on Trezor T
+# Displaying text screens on detahard T

 ## Requirements

-For this feature, you will need a debug-enabled firmware for Trezor T. Usually that will be the emulator.
+For this feature, you will need a debug-enabled firmware for detahard T. Usually that will be the emulator.

-You will also need `trezorctl` 0.12 or later.
+You will also need `detahardctl` 0.12 or later.
 Best bet is to run the version from github master.

-## Trezor T text capabilities
+## detahard T text capabilities

-The Trezor T screen has a _header_, with an icon and text.
+The detahard T screen has a _header_, with an icon and text.
 Below it is _body_, which can fit up to 5 lines of text.

 Text can be in one of several colors, and in one of three styles: NORMAL, BOLD, MONO.